 Interface Specify the effective interface for the rule.
+If you choose multiple ports, the entry will be applied to all selected ports simultaneously.
 Original IP Specify the original IP address for the rule.
 The original IP address cannot be the broadcast address, network address or IP address of the interface.
 Translated IP Specify the translated IP address for the rule.
 The translated IP address cannot be the broadcast address, network address or IP address of the interface.

 DMZ Forwarding Check the box to enable DMZ Forwarding.
 The packets transmitted to the translated IP address will be forwarded to the host of original IP address if DMZ Forwarding is enabled.
+Description Give a description for the rule entry to facilitate your management.
+Status Check the box to enable the rule.
+2) Click OK .
+Note: One-to-One NA T takes effect only when the connection type of WAN is Static IP.